Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### RoadVehicle "0..*" --> "1..1" VehicleType : has type
-Text: A type of road vehicle is defined as a set of road vehicles which are identical in at least their basic characteristics.
+Text: A type of road vehicle is defined as a set of road vehicles which are identical in at least their basic characteristics. ...
+A declaration of conformity of the road vehicle with a vehicle type approved by the Ministry.

 Output:
-- {"name": "has type", "inference": "type of road vehicle is defined as a set of road vehicles", "source_entity": "RoadVehicle", "target_entity": "VehicleType", "cardinality": "0..* --> 1..1"}
+- {"name": "has type", "inference": "...road vehicle with a vehicle type", "source_entity": "RoadVehicle", "target_entity": "VehicleType", "cardinality": "0..* --> 1..1"}

 ### MotorisedVehicle --|> RoadVehicle